 But when it comes down to the quality of material and craftsmanship, it is hard to argue a fine-quality pan against one of a lesser constitution.
 Our testing has proven that aluminized steel is at the top of the list when it comes to baking performance.
 Options like the All-Clad Pro-Release 9", USA Pan 8", and Cuisinart Chef's Classic 9" round pans, as well as the OXO Good Grips 9" square pan bake with even, well-dispersed heat that offers the feel of a commercial-grade product.

-Not far behind are the cold-rolled and chromium steel-built pans like the Wilton Perfect Results 8" Square and 9" Fluted Tube — these pans are slightly heavier and cool a bit slower than their aluminized steel counterparts but still offer impressively even heat distribution.
-The surprising outlier is the Nordic Ware Heritage Bundt pan, which likely produced the most well-baked cake of our entire review.
+Not far behind are the cold-rolled and chromium steel-built pans like the Wilton 8" Square and 9" Fluted Tube Bundt Pan — these pans are slightly heavier and cool a bit slower than their aluminized steel counterparts but still offer impressively even heat distribution.
+The surprising outlier is the Nordic Ware Heritage Bundt Pan, which likely produced the most well-baked cake of our entire review.
 We attribute this to the cast-aluminum construction — this process results in a thick-walled, heavyweight aluminum pan that practically combines the best qualities of aluminum and steel.

 The more frequently we use a piece of cookware or bakeware, the more sentiment we tend to attach to that item — if we're lucky, they get passed down as an heirloom pan, to be enjoyed for generations to come.
 In assessing the overall utility of a baking pan, we heavily weight durability in our considerations.
 But it is also important to focus on how this new piece of bakeware influences your here-and-now.
 Be sure to take into account certain design specifics, such as the nonstick coating or finish, that help you produce more beautifully baked goods.